Bias Incident Response Team (BIRT)

 What Happens After a Report is Received

-When a bias incident report is submitted, BIRT will respond to reported incidents in the following ways:
+When a bias incident report is submitted, BIRT responds to reported incidents in the following ways:

-Information from an incident report is received by the BIRT Coordinator/Director of DEIB.
-BIRT responds to individual(s) submitting a report to acknowledge receipt and to also offer appropriate support and a possible initial meeting to discuss the incident in more detail.
+- The BIRT Coordinator receives information from an incident report.
+BIRT responds to individual(s) submitting a report to acknowledge receipt and to offer appropriate support and a possible initial meeting to discuss the incident in more detail.

-If the reported incident is determined to involve bias, and there is a possibility of a policy violation or violation of law, BIRT will forward to appropriate bodies such as Human Resources and Development, Provosts’ Office or Local Police, in order to allow for appropriate formal processes to be followed first and foremost.
-The Bias Incident Response Team does not adjudicate conduct code violations, affirmative action issues, or issues of state or federal law.
-However, the BIRT can help individuals connect to resources in each of these areas for appropriate resolution.
+- If the reported incident is determined to involve bias, and there is a possibility of a policy violation or violation of law, BIRT will defer to appropriate bodies such as Human Resources and Development, Provost’s Office, or Local Police, to allow for appropriate formal processes to be followed first.

-The Dean of Student Affairs and in some instances, the Provost’s Office and Safety and Security may investigate reported incidents of bias or hate crimes, and forwards the results to BIRT for inclusion in report summaries.
+The Division of Student Affairs and, in some instances, the Provost’s Office, and/or Campus Safety and Security may investigate reported incidents of bias or hate crimes and forward the results to BIRT for inclusion in report summaries.

 Otis College strives to provide an educational, working, and living environment free from discrimination, harassment, intolerance, and hate.
 Such behavior will not be tolerated.
-The purpose of the Bias Incident Response Team is to provide information about responding to bias incidents that occur on campus, and to outline the procedures and resources available to members of the Otis College community.
-It is not the purpose or the intent of this protocol to define whether or not an act may violate Otis College Policy or State or Federal law.
+The Bias Incident Response Team aims to provide information about responding to bias incidents that occur on campus and outline the procedures and resources available to members of the Otis College community.
+It is not the purpose or the intent of this protocol to define whether or not an act may violate Otis College policy, local, state, or federal law.

 Frequently Asked Questions